The books are coming back!

 Library Building Project

-Magill closed at the end of the Fall 2017 semester and reopen as the Lutnick Library when the construction is completed.
+Magill closed at the end of the Fall 2017 semester and will reopen as the Lutnick Library when the construction is completed.

 The successfully completed Lives That Speak capital campaign identified the Library as a rich opportunity to create a much-needed interactive, inviting, architecturally beautiful structure that advances and facilitates the innovative programming now offered.
 Critical are technologically robust spaces, active teaching and learning spaces, a Digital Scholarship Commons, a significantly enhanced Quaker & Special Collections; collaborative Group Study Rooms as well as quiet, group and individual research and study spaces.
 The cafe will be a welcome addition for the many students who spend countless hours working in the library.